-Your eligibility for an IRA is limited by how much money you make; the 2016 income limits are $117,000 and $184,000 for individual and joint filing, respectively, so if you make more than that you’ll either be limited in how much you can contribute, or be completely ineligible for an IRA altogether.
+Your eligibility for a Roth IRA is limited by how much money you make; the 2018 income limits are $120,000 and $189,000 for individual and joint filing, respectively, so if you make more than that you’ll either be limited in how much you can contribute, or be completely ineligible for an IRA altogether.

 Similarly, if you have a traditional IRA (don’t worry – we’ll get to what this means in a minute), you may be limited in how much of your contribution total you can deduct from your taxes – it depends on your income and if you also have a 401(k) with your employer.

 Why you need to save